Victory/parametric-benchmarking-in-rust/README.md

 # parametric-benchmarking-in-rust

-Use rusts benchmarking tool to choose between competing algoriths depending on input size
+Use rusts timing tool to choose between competing algorithms depending on input size.